ozkansener/CybersecurityGovernance/README.md

 4. DO NOT open the file by double clicking on it (but by opening it from the application).
 5. Have a backup and restore if it goes wrong (hence the isolated location for storage (sandbox)

+## Hardware
+Buy hardware that you can trust.
+We know that different goverments are placing chips inside computers to manipulate them.

 # Questions:
 Ozkan Sener
 Vrije Universiteit Amsterdam